 Jacks River Trail is a 15.6 mile moderately trafficked out and back trail located near Epworth, Georgia that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.

 26 mile trail that requires 42 river crossings.
 Recommended summer without approaching inclement weather.
 Flood waters are vary dangerous.

 Lots of river crossings which I really loved about the trail, definitely worth the hike to the waterfall

 such a fun hike. not for scrubs that don't know how to cross rivers following a trail.

 It is a very hard trail if you don't know what you are doing.
 Plan on staying overnight because it will take you a day in and a day out.
 Overall it is a very unique trail to hike.

 Amazing hike! loved the water

 I have been hiking the Jack's River since 1979.... it is one of the best hikes anyone can do in Georgia.
 The crossing and water levels must be taken into consideration or it can turn into the hike from hell if you are going late fall or early spring.
 Keys- poles, dry bag, and figure which direction you are going with foot ware.... keens or boots...